 The LSCO Director of Safety and Security or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a timely warning is warranted.
-Timely warnings may also be posted for other crime classifications and locations, as deemed necessary.
 These crimes are normally reported directly to LSCO's campus safety and security department.
 However, sometimes they are reported to local law enforcement agencies or CSAs.
-LSCO's campus safety and security department has requested that local law enforcement agencies and CSA's notify LSCO about crimes reported to them that may require timely warnings.
+LSCO's campus safety and security department has requested that local law enforcement agencies and CSAs notify LSCO about crimes reported to them that may require timely warnings.